Cornwall Spring Flower Show

 The two day festival attracts around 8,000 visitors who come to see what Cornwall’s green fingers have on offer.
 A great place to pick up plants, marvel at the professional garden displays and ask the experts what would grow best in your garden.
 Easily accessible off the A390 Liskeard to St Austell road.

-Tickets cost £6 in advance and £8 on the day.
-Cornwall Garden Society Members can buy advance tickets for £3.50 and are eligible for a £2.50 discount on the day.
+Tickets cost £6 in advance and £9 on the day.
+Cornwall Garden Society Members can buy advance tickets for £3.50 and £6.50 on the day.
+Children go Free!

 Did you know?